GuidoBR/deck/README.md

 5. **Unit Tests**:
    - Basic unit tests are provided for testing individual components like the API Client and business logic.
 These use mock objects to simulate external dependencies.

 ---

-## Scalability Considerations

-This service is built with scalability in mind, particularly focusing on cloud deployments.
-Key scalability features include:

-1. **Horizontal Scaling**:
-   - The service can run multiple instances behind a load balancer.
-Each instance independently fetches data and processes it.
-Race conditions are avoided due to modular and isolated data processing.

-2. **Vertical Scaling**:
-   - The service can also scale vertically by increasing the computational resources allocated per instance (e.g., more CPU and memory).

-3. **Modularity**:
-   - Components (API Client, Business Logic, Message Queue) are designed to be independent, making it easy to replace or scale individual parts of the service.

-4. **Dependency Injection**:
-   - The use of dependency injection allows for easy swapping of components, which helps in testing and scaling different services without changing core logic.

----